Israel searches for traces of Hamas in raid of key Gaza hospital packed with patients

 Al-Boursh said that for hours, the troops ransacked the basement and other buildings, including those housing the emergency and surgery departments, and searched the grounds for tunnels.
 Troops questioned and face-screened patients, staff and people sheltering in the facility, he said, adding that he did not know if any were detained.

-“Patients, women and children are terrified,” he said by phone to The Associated Press.
+“Patients, women and children are terrified,” he told the AP by phone.

 Neither the Palestinians nor the military reported any clashes inside the hospital.
 The military said its troops killed four militants outside the hospital at the start of the operation.
 Throughout days of fighting in the surrounding streets, there has been no report of militants firing from inside Shifa.